tale97/KatakanaTeachingWebapp/README.md

 This is a project that I have been working on for the past couple months.
 The original reason I wanted to work on this project was to help my friend with her senior thesis.
 She needed to develop a tool to teach people Katakana in a unique way.
 I wanted to learn more about web development so I undertake this project and learn various new technologies such as React/Redux, PostgreSQL, Javascript, which I have never touched before.
 I have learn a lot from working on this project and it got me very excited about web development in general.
 I hope to further hone my skill as a web developer.

 ## Setup
 ### `npm install`
 ### `npm start`

+## Please Connect
+Please do feel free to connect with me and give me feedback on this webapp!
+I would love to hear criticisms so I can further improve the app.
+If you have any suggestion for a feature, also just let me know!
+I love adding new features :smile: